 Students may be allowed to do clinical on weekends or holidays with special permission from course faculty and their coordinator.
 Clinical hours between semesters will not be authorized routinely; however, these will be discussed under special circumstances.
 Faculty will determine if they can be available for this to occur.
 Faculty are not obligated to provide hours on weekends, holidays or between semesters but have the option of approving or not approving these clinical hours.
 Arranging clinical on breaks or holidays is a special situation because it involves additional faculty work hours.
-Student clinical schedules must be submitted to Project Concert so that the course faculty or administration can ensure that the student, if necessary, can be located by faculty or the College of nursing.
+Student clinical schedules must be submitted to Typhon so that the course faculty or administration can ensure that the student, if necessary, can be located by faculty or the school of nursing.
 Each student is required to take at least a thirty-minute lunch.
 You may be busy at the designated lunch time but can take at least a thirty-minute break at a later time.
-Remember NP students, can only count actual face-to-face contact hours.
+Remember the BSN to DNP students, can only count actual face-toface contact hours.
+Clinical credit is not awarded for mission or international trips.